BohdanStarunskyi/go-rss-to-static-website/README.md

    * Parses the RSS feed using `gofeed`.
    * Extracts article `Title`, `Description`, and `Link`.
-   * Sends results back over a buffered channel.
+   * Sends results back over an unbuffered channel.
 3. A collector goroutine waits for all feed goroutines to finish, closes the channel, and aggregates items into `allItems`.
 4. Items are sorted and grouped by `Source` and rendered into the template.
 5. The final `result.html` file is written to disk.